‘The Wendy Williams Show’ to end and be replaced by talk show hosted by Sherri Shepherd

 “It’s been a challenging time for Wendy as she deals with her health issues,” he added.
 “She has been assured by Debmar-Mercury that should her health get to a point where she can host again and should her desire be that she hosts again that she would be back on TV at that time.”

-Shepherd, whose eponymous “Sherri” will take over Williams’s time slot, said in a Instagram video Tuesday that she plans to put her own spin on the new show.
+Shepherd, whose eponymous “Sherri” will take over Williams’s time slot, said in an Instagram video Tuesday that she plans to put her own spin on the new show.

 “You can’t replace Wendy.
 You can’t take over what Wendy does.
 What Wendy has created is specifically for Wendy,” the “30 Rock” and “Sex Lives of College Girls” actress said.
 “I just fill in with my brand of laughter and joy and I try to make it my own.
 But no one can do what Wendy does … nobody can re-create it.
 Nobody can take over.”